Thanksgiving decor ideas – 20 ways to style your space for the holiday season

 ‘If you don’t have a fireplace to hunker down next to, try using ambient lighting in the form of table lamps and floor lights,’ adds Lewis.
 ‘The only reason you should ever use an overhead light over the coming months is to get ready in festive sequins.

-‘Pampas have been a dominant trend throughout the summer and this isn’t going to change anytime soon,’ says Donohue.
-‘Bring the autumn harvest feeling into your home with these tall fluffy stems, which add both texture and height to any area.’
+‘Pampas has been a dominant trend throughout the summer and this isn’t going to change anytime soon,’ says Donohue.
+‘Bring the fall harvest feeling into your home with these tall fluffy stems, which add both texture and height to any area.’